Program Manager: Kathleen O’Connor, Assistant Professor of Education

 Early Childhood Education Certificate

 This Para-Professional Certificate consists of 33 credits and is available to students who have decided to commit to the area of Early Childhood Education.
-The requirements of this one-year vocational certificate for the state of New Mexico.
-(Download Certificate Check Sheet)
+The requirements of this one-year vocational certificate for the state of New Mexico can be found in the course catalog.

 Other Information and Resources